Dinwiddie, emotional Irving lead Nets past Pistons, 125-115 - WHIZ News

-Irving didn’t play Sunday at New York after learning of Kobe Bryant’s death, and Dinwiddie, a Los Angeles native, was in tears after the game talking about what the Lakers star meant to him.
+Irving didn’t play Sunday at New York after learning of Bryant’s death, and Dinwiddie, a Los Angeles native, was in tears after that game talking about what the Lakers star meant to him.

+“I think I had still the had the emotion but I’m not going to put all that on this situation,” Dinwiddie said.
+“Our goal of our team is just to come together and try to progress throughout the season.”

 Irving was friends with Bryant and appeared to be in tears during a pregame tribute to the superstar, when Bryant’s numbers 8 and 24 were lit up on the court and on the overhead video screen that showed the longtime Lakers star’s highlights.